cloudmesh/cloudmesh-vpn/README.md

 cloudmesh-installer get vpn
 ```

+## Usage

 To connect to the UVA Anywhere VPN, run

 ```bash
 cms vpn connect
 ```

-For other schools, the `--service` flag can be used:
+For other organizations, the `--service` flag can be used:

 ```bash
 cms vpn connect --service=ufl